Nine tips to help you train your adult dog

-You can start by training your dog on basic dog commands like sit and stay.
+You can start by training your dog for great exercise on basic dog commands like sit and stay.
 Teach your dog how to sit when giving them their meals.
 To encourage the behavior you want, you can reward your dog with a treat if they sit after your command to sit.

 Your dog will adapt to obey your commands, thinking they will get a reward.
 Over time, you can reduce giving them the treats after obeying your commands.

 You can teach your dog also to stay in a room without following you by telling them to stay.
 If they obey, give them a treat and they’ll soon adapt to staying behind after a treat.

 When your dog has learned how to follow the commands in a small room, you can try to practice it in the yard.
 Do not unleash your dog in the park if you are not sure it will obey your command.